History

 On 4th down

-• If the defense gains possession, all restrictions are off for the rest of the play, since the down is irrelevant at that point
+- If the defense gains possession, all restrictions are off for the rest of the play, since the down is irrelevant at that point.
+This is the only difference between the 2:00 and 4th down fumble rules.

-• On fourth downs after the 2-minute warning, the 2-minute rule applies.
+- On fourth downs after the 2-minute warning, the 2-minute rule applies for the entire down.

 Enforcement

-• In all cases, if a player regains possession of his own fumble, the play continues until otherwise ruled dead.
+- In all cases, if a player regains possession of his own fumble, the play continues until otherwise ruled dead.
+If either fumble rule is in effect, and a fumbler recovers his own fumble, the rule still applies if that player fumbles a second time.

 This post has been updated from the original to provide a working video link and to explain the revised rules in detail.